01 Oct, 2024 Amidst bicultural tension – we stay on the journey

 The Treaty / Te Tiriti is only understood through the lens of the gospel.

-The gospel alone also bring peace – because it is otherwise within our human nature to seek revenge without end.
+The gospel alone also brings peace – because it is otherwise within our human nature to seek revenge without end.

 Christ sets the heart free – and the experience of this was as true for Māori as for Tongans, Fijians, Samoans, English, Scotts, the Welsh, the Irish, the Germans – and many more.
 The plunderers became peacemakers.
 Feuds were ended.
 Slaves were set free.
 Women were better treated.
 Violent practices infanticide, human sacrifice and various punishments ended.
 New ideas about love began to generate new levels of charity.
 New levels of social cohesion, shared knowledge and a strange appetite for new learning created increased innovation, productivity, prosperity – and also new and widespread education …and much more.